The Meaning of Omitted Tones Shown In The Charts

 In the first case, we often say things like "Cmaj7 is a diatonic chord" without naming a scale.
 In the second case, you might see something like "CminMaj7 is diatonic to the Melodic Minor scale".

-In both of these cases you get an answer to the question "is this chord compatible with scale X?", or "does this chord naturally exist in scale X?".
+In both of these scenarios you get an answer to the question "is this chord compatible with scale X?", or "does this chord naturally exist in scale X?".
 When you learn that the answer is "yes", then you know you can use this chord as a substitute for some other chord in that harmonic environment.
-For example, a minor 11th chord is a diatonic chord, which means you can use it as a smooth substitute for a minor 7th chord, and it will fit your musical context without breaking the sound.
+For example, if minor 11th chord is diatonic, then you can use it as a smooth substitute for a minor 7th chord, and it will fit your musical context without breaking the sound.

-Now let's put the contrast side by side:
+To sum it up, let's put the contrast of the two terms side by side:

-If the word diatonic is used as described in the second scenario, then the contrast I outlined above still applies—you just replace the Major scale with the specific scale in question, such as Melodic Minor.
+Note: If the word diatonic is used in the context of any other scale family, then the contrast I've outlined above still applies—you just replace the Major scale with the specific scale in question, such as Melodic Minor.

-Here's a shocking example you might not think about :) The natural Minor scale that we all love and use has one "weak spot"—it has a minor chord on its dominant V scale degree which creates a softer, less convincing resolution back to the tonic.
-Because of that, musicians often replace it with a major V chord to strengthen the pull back home.
+Here's one last shocking example you might not think about :) The natural Minor scale that we all know and use has one "weak spot"—it has a minor chord on its dominant V scale degree which creates a softer, less convincing resolution back to the tonic.
+Because of that, we often replace it with a major V chord to strengthen the pull back home.
 That major V is technically non-diatonic, since it introduces notes outside the scale—but it sounds great and more functional in practice, so we use it all the time.

 I hope this clarified the distinction between these two terms.
 The key point is this: these labels don't describe whether a chord is good or bad, common or rare.
 It's there to help you quickly understand whether it's compatible with the scale of your interest.